-ExpressVPN’s enhanced encryption enables users worldwide enjoy content and privacy with record breaking speeds and location options.
+Express’s enhanced encryption enables customers worldwide enjoy content and privacy with record breaking speeds and location options.

 The software is compatible with most operating systems and mobile devices, which offers flexibility and security for all of your day-to-day needs.
 Overall this is a great choice for casual web-browsing and surfing.

 IPVanish’s virtual private network is one of the best available.
 The service offers one of the most streamlined and efficient experiences around, no matter what their location.
 Users can log in from anywhere around the world and experience the same fast speeds and quality servers.
 IPVanish offers subscriptions at a very low price, with options to personalize IP locations and secure your Wi-Fi connection from hackers.

 Offering users a choice of over 500 servers around the world, PureVPN provides leading security features and a platform that is extremely versatile to cater to new and inexperienced users.
 Plans and prices vary but are competitive with similar options.